lalebdi/MAP1.0/client/beatle/README.md

 <!-- USAGE EXAMPLES -->
 ## Usage

-Use this space to show useful examples of how a project can be used.
-Additional screenshots, code examples and demos work well in this space.
-You may also link to more resources.
+This project has been deployed

-_For more examples, please refer to the [Documentation](https://example.com)_
+_Please refer to the [Live Site ](https://keen-khorana-d28887.netlify.app/)_